fnichol/rbenvinator/README.md

 $ rake init
 ```

-Now edit the `config.yml` and fill in your AWS/S3 credentials and enumerate
+Now edit the `config.yml` file and fill in your AWS/S3 credentials and
-the Vagrant base box/Ruby version combinations you want to build against.
+enumerate the Vagrant base box/Ruby version combinations you want to build
+against.

 ## <a name="build"></a> Build Them All!